What We Do

 Boost Box Program

 After spending the last few years working alongside these sweet survivors, we realized that a great way to keep encouraging them along their healing journey would be a special surprise box of goodies.
-We have decided to trial run this program for the 2017 year, and results are through the roof.
-The ladies receiving the boxes are blown away and so very thankful.
-We've heard GREAT feedback so far!
+We had decided to trial run this program for the 2017 year, and results are through the roof.
+This year, for 2018, we will be sending Boost Boxes out to the handful of youth/child trafficking survivors we work with.
+The ladies/kids receiving the boxes are blown away and so very thankful.
+We've heard GREAT feedback!

 Meet Kelly King

 I want people to know that human trafficking isn’t all about kidnapping, chains, the super bowl or the movie “Taken.”
 It is happening in a way that is very preventable.
 Human trafficking is all about people using other people for their benefit.
 It is a parent selling their kids for heroin, it’s a new best friend or boyfriend talking a young person into leaving her dysfunctional family for a “better life” and finds herself forced into prostitution, and it’s an impoverished foreigner who applies for a US job only to find himself in a position of agricultural slavery.
 This is all happening right here in NW Ohio.